 • There are surveillance cameras covering all parking lots and the main entrance (inside and outside of the building) of the facilities.
-The images from the cameras can be monitored and are recorded 24 hours per day.
-The tapes run on a 7-day cycle.
+The images

 - All parking lots and entrances to the building are well lit. - The main door is locked at 8:00 pm every week day, and beyond that time persons are buzzed in from the receptionist desk in the counseling center for access to the building. - Parking is limited to the main parking lot after 5:30 p.m.
 Entrance and exit after that time is through the main (monitored) entrance. - There is a keypad with a security code to provide entry for Richmont employees.
 This code is given to students during weekend intensive courses for their use in reentering the building. - An external security service provides a security guard to work on this campus 4 nights per week (Mon-Thursday). - A security alarm system and panic button for several departments on this campus is currently in place.
 This includes the counseling center in the other building on campus.